santosfamilyfoundation/santosfamilyfoundation.github.io/userguide.md

 This user guide walks through every step; opening the application, configuring the project, uploading the video for analysis, and viewing the analysis results.

+Explanations for the configuration values can be found either in the program with the **?** tooltip, or in the [configuration tables section found here](/guides/userguide/configtables).

 ## Installation information

 SantosPlatform consists of three parts: SantosCloud, TrafficIntelligence, and SantosGUI.
 SantosCloud and TrafficIntelligence are meant to be installed on remote servers, and SantosGUI will be installed on the user’s machine.
 Users can find installation instructions for each component on the respective repository: